mmahlke/Bioinformatics_DiMeLo-seq/README.md

 ## $$\textnormal{\color{green}DiMeLo-seq}$$ data analysis

 Raw $$\textnormal{\color{skyblue}ONT}$$ data is output in .pod5 (new) or .fast5 (old) formats and represents the raw changes in current measured at a given nanopore over the length of a DNA molecule passing through the nanopore.
-To translate that into a DNA sequence, we apply basecalling models that identify characteristic changes in current as different DNA bases,  producing long read sequences in .fastq format.
-There are currently basecalling mdoels to identify 5mC, 5hmC, 4mC + 5mC and 6mA for DNA and m6A and pseudouridine for RNA.
+To translate that into a DNA sequence, we apply basecalling models that identify characteristic changes in current as different DNA bases,  producing long read sequences in .fasta format.
+There are currently basecalling models to identify 5mC, 5hmC, 4mC + 5mC and 6mA for DNA and m6A and pseudouridine for RNA.

 Most $$\textnormal{\color{skyblue}ONT}$$ data analysis uses $$\textnormal{\color{skyblue}ONT}$$-specific tools.
 The current tool for basecalling is [Dorado](https://github.com/nanoporetech/dorado).
 Basecalling is a resource-intensive process, so ```Dorado``` is built to be run on a graphical processing unit (GPU). **CPUs** (Central Processing Units) and **GPUs** (Graphics Processing Units) are both computing engines, but they are best used for different types of tasks. **CPUs** are designed for general-purpose computing, while **GPUs** are optimized for parallel processing and tasks that involve large datasets.
 This means that when we submit a script to the CRC cluster to perform basecalling with ```Dorado```, we must request that it be run on the GPU computing cluster.